shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-frequency-and-recency-report.md

 ---

-# Creative frequency and recency report in Microsoft Invest
+# Microsoft Invest - creative frequency and recency report

 The Creative Frequency and Recency report lets you view how often and how frequently users are viewing a specific advertiser's creatives.